Killing of Tyre Nichols: Police report

 A police report was written two hours after Nichols was beaten.
 The report claimed that at the initial traffic stop Nichols was irate, sweating profusely when he left his vehicle, and he refused to be detained.
 Pepper spray and a taser were ineffective in controlling Nichols.
 For the second encounter between Nichols and police, the report claimed that Nichols resisted arrest by grabbing an officer's duty belt and another officer's vest, ignored their orders, leading to officers using pepper spray and striking Nichols with a baton; Nichols was eventually taken into custody after "several verbal" commands.

 The released videos did not corroborate the police report's claim that Nichols "started to fight" with officers, or even that he had been violent at all.
 The released videos also did not corroborate the officers' claim that Nichols reached for their weapons.
 Seth Stoughton, a law professor and use-of-force expert, noted that an officer typically shouts it out immediately if they see a suspect reach for a weapon, and none did so in the videos of their struggles with Nichols.
 The initial police report did not state that officers had punched or kicked Nichols.

 Autopsy

-Preliminary findings of an autopsy commissioned by Nichols' family indicate that he "suffered excessive bleeding caused by a severe beating".
+Preliminary findings of an autopsy commissioned by Nichols's family indicate that he "suffered excessive bleeding caused by a severe beating".

 The autopsy conducted by the Shelby County Medical Examiner's Office (SCMEO) confirmed the cause of death as blunt force trauma to the head, and classified the manner of death as homicide.
-A toxicology analysis found that Nichols' blood alcohol content was 0.049, and also the presence of tetrahydrocannabinol (THC).
+A toxicology analysis found that Nichols's blood alcohol content was 0.049, and also the presence of tetrahydrocannabinol (THC).

 The SCMEO summarized his injuries as blunt force injuries to his head, neck, torso and extremities; multiple cortical contusions; and several instances of hemorrhages throughout his body.
 It also lists multiple contusions, abrasions, and bruising to his body.

 The report also said he suffered brain hemorrhages and liver failure.